inlivedev/inlive-website/content/docs/tutorials/hub-api/conference-app-with-hub-api/index.md

 ### Receive offer SDP from SSE signaling channel to repeat the negotiation process

 Incoming and leaving participant connections in the room are managed by Hub API.
 You need to understand that every time a new participant is connected or disconnected from the room, we may need to repeat the negotiation process.
 The Hub API will start the renegotiation process by sending a new remote offer SDP to all participants using server-sent event.
-The event is called `offer` event and what we need to do after receiving the remote offer SDP from the event is to answer back with the answer SDP created by local peer connection and send the answer SDP to the `/rooms/<ROOM_ID>/negotiate/<CLIENT_ID>` endpoint using HTTP `PUT` method.
+The event is called `offer` event and what we need to do after receiving the remote offer SDP from this event is to answer back with the answer SDP created by local peer connection and send the answer SDP to the `/rooms/<ROOM_ID>/negotiate/<CLIENT_ID>` endpoint using HTTP `PUT` method.

 We need to listen the server-sent `offer` event sent by Hub API signaling channel.
 Let's add the handler inside the `establishPeerConnection()` function from the step 4.